 Online event on 13 October, 4 – 5 pm CET

 With a wide range of visions, besides its interdisciplinary nature, circular economy can be a complex phenomenon to absorb.
 It is no wonder that for journalists across a variety of contexts reporting circular economy stories can be a challenge.
-We will take a look at common mistakes by the media and where it has been sleeping on using the circular economy narrative as a way to tell the bigger story.
+We took a look at common mistakes by the media and where it has been sleeping on using the circular economy narrative as a way to tell the bigger story.

 Which resources already exist?